natgo/wt-wiki-scraper/wikitext-transpiled/ground/Leopard%202%20(PzBtl%20123).md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
 Because the PzBtl 123 is fast, it is good for flanking attacks.
 If you can manage to get around the enemy undetected, then you can destroy them with your superior armament.
-Heavy tanks and any vehicle carryng APSDFS shells are a huge menace to the survivability of the vehicle.
-If you choose to go into frontal combat instead of flanking, you should pop out of cover, fire an APSDFS (DM23 is better than DM13) at an enemy tank's lower armour in the front, and then retreat to cover '''''as quickly as possible'''''.
+Heavy tanks and any vehicle carrying APFSDS shells are a huge menace to the survivability of the vehicle.
+If you choose to go into frontal combat instead of flanking, you should pop out of cover, fire an APFSDS (DM23 is better than DM13) at an enemy tank's lower armour in the front, and then retreat to cover as quickly as possible.
 If you do not, a heavy tank may one shot you or a light tank could take out your driver, gunner and commander, and the loader.
-Be especially wary of other medium tanks that are also trying to flank your team, because chances are, they also have a 120mm gun and can one shot you with a well placed round.
+Be especially wary of other medium tanks that are also trying to flank your team, because chances are, they also have a 120 mm gun and can one shot you with a well placed round.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->